EdenSweden/weather-app/README.md

 # weather-app
-A simple weather app.
+A simple react weather app.
 More updates to come.